arifgarayev/AmazonDatabase/README.md

-# AmazonDatabase
+# Mock Amazon xls Database

-Developed a highly functional Visual Basic tool that included forms to add, delete, edit existing product orders of a company.
-I incorporated actions such as automatic e-mail notification about shipping and price updates to customers.
+Developed a highly functional Visual Basic GUI tool for xls, that included GUI forms to add, delete, edit existing product orders of a warehouse.
+Enabled features as automatic e-mail notification about shipping and price updates to customers.

 The end-product was also capable of calculating profit margins and costs.

-For xls file:
+Setup:

-#1 Enable content
+# 1 Enable content (access preferences)

-#2 User: Admin

-#3 Password: 123
+Login:

+# 2 username - admin

+# 3 pass - 123